 But he started out his working life as a draper’s apprentice so what sort of person was he and how did he do it?
 Well, at the age of 18 he was still living at home working as his father’s apprentice in Bristol.
 Not far away though was the New Room, the oldest purpose-built Methodist meeting house – built in fact by John Wesley, their most prominent founder.
 Methodism had originated as a revivalist movement within the Church of England and focussed on sanctification and the effect of faith on the character of a Christian.
 It had a direct, passionate style with plenty of damnation and potential salvation.
 Some of them became known as ‘the ranters’ for their loud singing in the streets.
 Perfect for Edward who became the Reverend Edward Johns and an itinerant Minister striding about the country with his rather plain, black clothing.

-By the late 1840’s he was in Staffordshire and conducting services – often open air – and weddings.
+By the late 1840’s he was in Staffordshire and conducting services – often in the open air – and weddings.
 As well as being evangelical – we would now probably class it as fundamentalist – he would have emphasised charity and support for the sick and needy.
-Sermons concentrated on saints and sinners, fire and brimstone, and before long he had attracted the attention of Martha Whittle of Great Haywood.
-She was twice his age and had been widowed three times.
-And owned houses and railway shares.
-So, in June 1850, they were married at the Salem Chapel and they lived in her house in Great Haywood.
+Sermons concentrated on saints and sinners, fire and brimstone.
+He became Minister at the Mount Zion Chapel in Great Haywood which had been erected in 1845.
+One of the founders and the main benefactor for the new chapel had been Thomas Devall who died before it was completed.
+Another founder was James Whittle who had married Thomas’ sister, Martha.
+James, who owned houses and railway shares, possibly inherited from Martha’s first husband, John Mottershaw, died in January 1849.
+Martha was about double Edward’s age and had now been widowed twice.
+Nevertheless, in June 1850, they were married at the Chapel and they lived in her house in Great Haywood.

 Martha died in 1856 and Edward inherited houses and railway shares and was suddenly able to call himself a ‘gentleman’ i.e. wealthy enough to not have to work.
 Just eighteen months later he married Martha Williamson in Birmingham, a spinster with a two-year-old son, and a very short time after that his own son, Edward Lewis Williamson Johns, was born in Longdon.